codeandsuch/codeandsuch.github.io/src/pages/2019-08-14-webpack-aliases-typescript/index.md

 ## With Typescript

-This is all great, but in order to make this work Typescript, a little more needs to be done.
-At the moment, Typescript doesn't know about the alias we created and will produce an error when it's referenced.
-To fix this, add the alias to `tsconfig.json`, like so:
+This is all great, but in order to make this work Typescript, a final step is required.
+At the moment, Typescript doesn't know about our alias and will thus produce an error when it's referenced.
+To fix this, add the alias to `tsconfig.json`.

 #### 📄 tsconfig.json